Eurasian Connectivity: Data-Driven Regional Studies

 -

-The course provides a foundational understanding of theories and methods of discourse analysis with a practical focus on working with various types of materials — texts, images, and video recordings.
-Students become familiar with key approaches to discourse analysis in narratives and interviews, methods of working with transcription, and study formal features of narrative structures and their contextual characteristics.
-The course covers media discourse analysis, including the study of news, images, and video, as well as examination of public speech with focus on audience interaction and intertextuality.
+This course introduces students to the main theories and methods of discourse analysis, combining conceptual foundations with practical work on a range of materials, including texts, images, and video recordings.
+Students will become familiar with key approaches to the analysis of narratives and interviews, methods of transcription, and the formal and contextual dimensions of narrative structure.
+The course also examines media discourse, including news, visual images, and video, as well as public speech, with particular emphasis on audience interaction and intertextuality.

-The practical component focuses on developing skills in analyzing various types of discursive materials.
-Students master transcription technologies, learn to identify formal and content-related features of narratives, analyze fragments of interviews, media content, and public speeches.
-The course develops competencies in critical analysis of discursive practices across various social and political contexts, including international topics, intercultural communication, and analysis of public discourse in the field of international relations.
+The practical component of the course develops students’ ability to analyse a range of discursive materials.
+Students will learn transcription techniques, identify the formal and thematic features of narratives, and analyse extracts from interviews, media materials, and public speeches.
+The course equips them with the skills required for the critical analysis of discursive practices in a variety of social and political contexts, including international issues, intercultural communication, and public discourse in international relations.

 -

-This course introduces students to the functioning of higher education in Eurasian countries in the context of these states' foreign policy strategies.
-The first thematic block of the course is dedicated to the fundamentals of sociological analysis of education systems and key conceptual approaches to studying higher education as a foreign policy instrument: the concept of “soft power”, geopolitics of education and knowledge, public and cultural diplomacy.
+This course introduces students to higher education systems in Eurasian countries and examines them in the context of foreign policy strategy.
+The first part of the course focuses on the sociological analysis of education systems and on key conceptual approaches to the study of higher education as a foreign policy instrument, including soft power, the geopolitics of education and knowledge, and public and cultural diplomacy.

-The second block includes an overview of higher education strategies of leading states in East Asia, Southeast and South Asia, as well as the Middle East region.
-Students will gain insight into the contemporary political map of higher education and directions of academic mobility, as well as the global and regional centers of influence that shape the geography of the modern globalized higher education market.
+The second part of the course explores the higher education strategies of leading states in East, South-East, and South Asia, as well as the Middle East.
+Students will explore the contemporary political geography of higher education, major patterns of academic mobility, and the global and regional centres of influence that shape the modern globalised higher education market.

 -